 It takes a lot of courage to deal with the emotions and the rupture that’s happened in your family.
 Especially since you too have been hurt by this estrangement.
 It takes a lot of courage and determination to admit you’ve made a mistake.
-Are you’re modelling positive family behaviours.
-Families need talk out problems and be honest about their feelings.
+Are you modelling positive family behaviours Families need to talk out problems and be honest about their feelings.
 And you might hear things you don’t want to.

 6) Avoid engaging in negative conversations or fights

-Should your adult child feel the need to continue the fight, let him or her know that, you’re not going to engage in these types of conversations or fighting with them.
-Your child may experience this as you refusing to talk about the problems.
+Should your adult child feel the need to continue the fight, let him or her know that you’re not going to engage in these types of conversations or fight with them.
+Your child may experience this as you refuse to talk about the problems.
 Calmly express to your child that you do want to talk and understand their point of view.
 You will no longer be willing to fight with them.
-You want to protect your relationship and you do not want to say anything that might further damage the relationship or cause anymore pain.
+You want to protect your relationship and you do not want to say anything that might further damage the relationship or cause any more pain.
 Reassure your child you will return to this conversation as it’s important to you and to your child.

 7) Create Healthy Boundaries

 State you’re open to having conversations and dialogue with your adult child and you will stop the conversation once it becomes heated, yelling, name calling or abusive

 8) Do not allow your children to abuse you